jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 	cron(0 7 * * ? *),subfleet.mysubfleetname.state=running
 	cron(0 19 * * ? *),subfleet.mysubfleetname.state=stopped

 Note: The subfleets resources have a dedicated widget in the CloneSquad dashboard.
-Notice thatresources are NOT part of graphed resources of others widgets.
+Notice that resources are NOT part of graphed resources of others widgets.
 For instance, if a subfleet instance is entering 'CPU Crediting state', it won't appear in the 'TargetGroup and other statuses' widget and you will only see 'draining' instances for a very long time in 'SubFleet statues' widget.
 For more details, look at logs!